Mold Removal in Cullowhee, NC North Carolina 28723

 - Women who are pregnant

-- A recent Water Event.
-The spores require water to grow, so the recent leak, flood, or sewer back-up could have caused the appropriate water activity to support mold growth.
+- Recently Flood Event.
+The spores need water to grow which is why an earlier leak, flood, or sewer back-up could have caused the proper water activity needed in order to support mold growth.

 Superior Mold Removal